briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 Mistborne is a fantasy novel about a dystopian world where ashes constantly fall from the sky and the lower classes are enslaved by the immortal Lord Ruler and his aristocrats.
 A group uses a type of magic called allomancy, where you can draw magical powers from certain metals, to fight back.

 I loved this book.
 The characters, plot, pacing, and story arc were excellent.
-The dark dystopian fantasy world is exceptionally well  and has a unique magic system.
+The dark dystopian fantasy world is exceptionally well done and has a unique magic system.

 >ASH FELL FROM THE SKY.
 Lord Tresting frowned, glancing up at the ruddy midday sky as his servants scuttled forward, opening a parasol over Tresting and his distinguished guest.
 Ashfalls weren’t that uncommon in the Final Empire, but Tresting had hoped to avoid getting soot stains on his fine new suit coat and red vest, which had just arrived via canal boat from Luthadel itself.
 Fortunately, there wasn’t much wind; the parasol would likely be effective.